-Fig. 2.
-The traffic light of process states
+Figure 2: The traffic light of process states

-The scheduler may run any released process or decide to idle but cannot make a process block or exit.
-This is entirely up to the process, which may block by invoking a system call.
-Importantly, blocking in the RSP model not only refers to blocking for I/O or some semaphore as in most operating systems but merely refers to the transfer of control back to the reactor.
-Blocking and exiting is cooperative.
-Only a process can block itself but not the reactor or the scheduler.
-Figure 2 depicts the process states of the RSP model as a traffic light.
-Each state transition is under control of a unique system component except process preemption, which can be initiated by the reactor or the scheduler.
-Since process blocking and exiting is cooperative, the RSP model does not support termination and signals.
-Although this restriction could easily be removed, we have chosen not to do so because of simplicity and because termination and signaling are orthogonal to the issues discussed here.
 The RSP model helps to understand in which way system components depend on each other and what kind of information flows between them.
 For example, changing the reactor may not only change the overall system behavior but also the requirements on the scheduler.
-In recent work such as [3] and [2], we observe that improving a system's performance (e.g., throughput) essentially requires improving the quality and quantity of information that flows between reactor, scheduler, and processes.
+In recent work such as [12] and [11], we observe that improving a system's performance (e.g., throughput) essentially requires improving the quality and quantity of information that flows between reactor, scheduler, and processes.
 However, these improvements occur at the cost of increased system complexity in the sense that the dependency between reactor, scheduler, and processes is increased.
 Consequently, system behavior is determined by an increasing number of factors, which further complicates system composition, analysis, and maintenance.